Business Meal Deduction: What Counts & What Doesn’t

 While 50% is the standard, some situations allow you to deduct the full cost of food and beverages.
 A great example is a company-wide event, like a holiday party or summer picnic, for your employees.
 These are generally 100% deductible.
 Another instance is when you provide meals on-site for the convenience of your employees, like stocking the breakroom with snacks and coffee or providing dinner for staff working late.
 These exceptions are valuable, so it’s important to identify and document them correctly.
 Understanding these nuances can make a significant difference in your overall tax savings each year.

-Meals vs. Entertainment: What’s the Difference?
+Meals vs. Entertainment: Drawing the Line

 This is where things can get tricky.
 A few years ago, the rules changed, and now expenses for entertainment are generally not deductible.
 This includes things like tickets to a concert, a ball game, or a golf outing.
 Even if you discuss business with a client during the event, the cost of the tickets is off-limits for a deduction.
 If you buy food and drinks separately from the entertainment at the venue, that portion may still be 50% deductible.
 The key is to always get a separate, itemized receipt for the food and beverages to prove the cost.